xiaguan/yalm/README.md

 # Instructions

-Yalm requires a computer with a C++ compiler and the CUDA toolkit (including `nvcc`) to be installed.
+Yalm requires a computer with a C++20-compatible compiler and the CUDA toolkit (including `nvcc`) to be installed.
 You'll also need a directory containing LLM safetensor weights and configuration files in huggingface format, which you'll need to convert into a `.yalm` file.
 Follow the below to download Mistral-7B-v0.2, build `yalm`, and run it:

 ```
 # install git LFS